kubedb/docs/docs/guides/redis/concepts/autoscaler.md

       scalingThreshold: 20
 ```

-Here is a sample `RedisSentinelAutoscaler` CROs for autoscaling different components of database is given below:
+Here is a sample `RedisSentinelAutoscaler` CRDs for autoscaling different components of database is given below:

 **Sample `RedisSentinelAutoscaler` for standalone database:**
 ```yaml